pierrelstan/100-days-of-code/r1-log.md

 **Thoughts:**  i find a way to make the onclick play  the sound but it didn't pass the test of freecodecamp check, i need to find a way to make it pass the test.

 **Link to work:** [DrumMachine App](https://github.com/pierrelstan/drum-machine)

+### R1D4
+**Today's Progress**:DrumMachineApp.
+Worked on to play the sound onclick **Thoughts:**  I  realise i need When I click on a .drum-pad element, the audio clip contained in its child <audio> element should be triggered.